-Although preparation is a demand for all successful interviews, non-native speaker need to practice even more to improve their command of the English language.
+Although preparation is a demand for all successful interviews, non-native speakers need to practice even more to improve their command of the English language.
 Try to practice with speakers of the host native language.

 You also need to prepare for and rehearse responses to the most common interview questions.
 For instance, you should practice answering the questions about yourself.
 If you have prepared your responses adequately, you will feel more natural in your response.
 In fact, “50% of interviewees fail to land the position due to lack of sufficient preparation, while the remaining percentage fail in communication, both verbal and nonverbal”- argues Andrew Seaman, a career advisor at Skillroads.

 As you prepare for the very first job interview, carefully read the job description, and consider how your past experience and education meet the responsibilities outlined.
 Identify your best selling points as you prepare to face the interviewers.